Skip to navigation Skip to content

 If the manual statement of benefit is for an adjustment of any type, then place details from the previous assessment lines with RSN 888 and the revised adjusted lines.

-If this is for an inpatient service, a manual statement of benefit must be issued.
-If eligible, the claimant can forward this statement to their Private Health Fund to claim more gap benefits.
+A manual statement of benefit must be issued for an inpatient service.
+If eligible, the claimant can forward this statement to their private health fund to claim more gap benefits.

 Service Officers:

-• can issue a statement of benefit to the claimant where outstanding overpayments are recorded on a patient's history related to this service
+• can issue a statement of benefit to the claimant where outstanding overpayments are recorded on the patient's history related to this service

 See Account and receipt documents for Medicare claims processing for more details.

-The account/invoice is the main element when processing patient claims.
-These documents contain the essential details that allow a Medicare benefit to be paid.
+The account/invoice is the main document when processing patient claims.
+It contains the essential details that allow a Medicare benefit to be paid.

-For a claim to be processed, the account/invoice and/or the receipt must be provided.
+For a claim to be processed, the account/invoice and/or the receipt must be provided as evidence.
 The account/invoice can be:

 • paid or partially paid (confirmation of payment must be included either by receipt or noted on the account/invoice), or